jchah/forgemods/README.md

 ## forgemods
-My attempts at making small change's to the game Minecraft
+Making small change's to Minecraft using forge
+1.12.1